 - Repeat until hold is full or sanity is lost.

-Rarer minerals (like gold) are more valuable but are both rarer to find in asteroids and are only in trace amounts in the asteroid chunks (so they need more to get a full tonne).
+Rarer minerals (like gold) are more valuable but are both harder to find in asteroids and are only in trace amounts in the asteroids (so you need more chunks to get a full tonne).
 After hours of mining I’d mostly filled my meagre 4 tonne hold with gold and platinum; this was worth a kings ransom to me and I was keen to finish and get back.

-It’s important not to hit the wrong button on your new 102084803 button joystick and engage your booster.
-My small ship barely made a dent as I drove into the multi-million tonne lump of rock at point-blank range.
+Hard Lession #1 was realising it’s important not to hit the wrong button on your new 102084803 button joystick at a critical moment.
+I engaged my booster and my tiny ship barely made a dent as I blasted into the multi-million tonne lump of rock at point-blank range.